AusDTO/dta-website/pages/who-we-are/corporate/annual-report-15-16/03-org-performance.md

 Under section 311A of the Commonwealth Electoral Act 1918, the DTO is required to report annually on its use of advertising and marketing services.
 During 2015–16, the DTO did not make any payments for advertising campaigns.
 The agency did make payments for market research services, as shown in Table 6.

-Table 6 Commissions paid to market research agencies in 2015–16 (including GST)
 <table summary="Table 6 Commissions paid to market research agencies in 2015–16 (including GST)">
   <caption>
   Table 6 Commissions paid to market research agencies in 2015–16 (including GST)